Skip to main content

 401 Unauthorized?

-The response code for a request lacking valid authentication credentials from a client is referred to as the 401 Unauthorized status code.
+The response is an HTTP error code for a request lacking valid authentication credentials from a client is referred to as the 401 Unauthorized status code.
 That being said, it means that before accessing the requested resource, it’s necessary for the server to authenticate itself to the client.
 If no credentials are provided or if wrong ones are given by the client, then what follows is a 401 status code.

 When to Use 401 Unauthorized